kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 The question that keeps nagging at me: by using tools built to replace our craft, what happens to the craft itself?

-What makes this tricky is that individual rational choices (using AI to stay competitive) might lead to collective outcomes that none of us actually want.
-Unlike other prisoner's dilemmas, we can't easily coordinate to avoid this.
+Here's what makes this tricky: we're all making sensible decisions that add up to something nobody wants.
+And unlike other coordination problems, we can't easily organize to avoid it.

 ## The AI Ratchet